Skip to main content

 The incredible network of trails across the Tweed Valley are managed and maintained by many different landowners.
 The trails of Glentress and Innerleithen are maintained by Forestry and Land Scotland and the volunteer group Glentress Trailfaries, and there are a growing number of natural, enduro trails across the valley that have now been adopted by the Tweed Valley Trails Association.

-Food: The Tweed Valley has a variety of excellent local suppliers and taste experiences from first-class choclatiers, award-wining butchers and exquisite dining options jostle between bike-friendly cafes and bars.
+Food: The entire Tweed Valley has a variety of excellent local suppliers and taste experiences from first-class baristas and chocolatiers, award-wining butchers and exquisite dining options that jostle between bike-friendly cafes and bars, pie shops great coffee and gastro pubs.

 Drink: The Tweed Valley is full of microbreweries producing delicious craft beers.
 The oldest of which is the Traquair Brewery, dating back to the 1700's!
-The relative newcomers to the scene being, Freewheelin Brewery, Tempest Brewery and Born in The Borders.
+The relative newcomers to the scene being, Freewheelin Brewery, Tempest Brewery and Durty Brewing.
 There are also artisan gin distilleries,1881 at Peebles Hydro and Meldon, by Tweed Valley Distilling Co.
-Be sure to sample in local bars and restaurants - Scotland has amazing local produce that should be sampled and enjoyed (responsibly).
+Be sure to sample in local bars and restaurants - Scotland has amazing local produce that should be sampled and enjoyed (responsibly of course).

 The Tweed Valley Forest Park is a haven for all outdoor enthusiasts, and many routes are not specific bike trails so are shared by others, so bear this in mind - be prepared to share the experience with others you meet whether they be hillwalkers, climbers, dog walkers, horse riders or families.
 The Scottish Outdoor Access Code gives us great access to the outdoors in Scotland if we do so, responsibly.